 I created some shareware that allowed the control of two TNCs simultaneously – not available at that time.
 I was fortunate enough to have it featured in The DX Magazine.

 My current station consists of a Yaesu FT-950, Ameritron AL-80B amplifier and a Hustler Vertical.
 I have a Yaesu FT-857 in the car with an AT-120 antenna.
 Spending 2+ hours/day for my commute allows for plenty of air time.
 So far, I have 138 countries confirmed from the car.
-I have a K4KIO Hex Beam in the garage, just waiting for the time to put it on the end of the push up mast!
+I am currently attempting to accumulate countries and “counters” on 160 with an inverted “L”.
 I also use the DXLab software suite to manage all of this.

 My OM and Elmer was Jerry, K8DWE.
 Dad became a Silent Key on 3/31/2014.